 My research activity is in astroparticle physics, in particular using neutrinos and cosmic rays.
 I have published more than 180 papers, with over 8500 citations and h-index 51 (SPIRES).

-I was member of the UniBo Academic Senate from 2008 to 2012.
-I am President of the Joint students-professors Commission of the School of Sciences, and I represent the Physics area in the Commission for the Evaluation of University Research.
+I was member of the UniBo Academic Senate (2008-2012), president of the Joint students-professors Commission of the School of Sciences (2012-2018); I represent the Physics area in the Commission for the Evaluation of University Research.

 Go to the Curriculum vitae